 - My kids did figure out how to entertain themselves and to play with each other again, although I think arguing has become a sport for them.

 - They were much nicer to each other!
 All of a sudden, they were a partner versus just an annoying sibling!

 - They used their imagination A LOT.
 I’ve had comments from teachers throughout their school careers commenting on that!

 - Their attention spans lengthened.
 Television shows and video games are notorious for shortening attention spans (not just in kids).
-Getting them off TV and playing with each other and reading books really went a long way to lengthening their attention spans!
+Getting them off the TV and playing with each other and reading books really went a long way to lengthen their attention spans!

 - And, they READ a lot!

 As you can see, for us anyway, it was well worth the effort of taking away the television for the summer!
 It is worth the frustration of the first week to get to the “good stuff.”
 But, as my kids have gotten older, other electronic devices have come into the picture.
 Between the iPhones, iPads, and Kindles, there’s a lot to have to deal with now!
 Last summer, the way we addressed all electronics was 1 minute of reading = 1 minute of one electronic device.
 They definitely did a lot of reading, but they were still on their devices.
 I’m not sure if it’s realistic to get them off completely, but we’ll see.
 I’m not sure how we’ll address it all this summer.
 But, we will definitely say NO TV and turn the TV off!